-Colorado River Downstream of Lady Bird Lake at the Texas River School River Camp
+Colorado River access, Downstream of Lady Bird Lake at Texas River School’s River Camp

-Location: The Texas River School River Camp is an acre of leased-access fishing, boating, and camping area located in eastern Travis County on the northern bank of the Colorado River, approximately four miles downriver of the Montopolis Street Bridge crossing.
-The River Camp is accessible from Farm to Market Highway 969 as well as the river.
+Location: Texas River School’s River Camp is an acre of leased-access perfect for fishing and boating, that also includes a camping area.
+The River Camp is located in eastern Travis County on the northern bank of the Colorado River, approximately four miles downriver of the Montopolis Street Bridge crossing, and is accessible from Farm to Market Highway 969 as well as the river.

-Area Description: The River Camp has approximately 225 feet of river access for bank fishing, and serves as a boat launch as well as both a day-use facility and overnight campground.
-Amenities include one environmental toilet (soon to be two), picnic tables, a campfire ring, and eight primitive campsites.
-It is located on the Colorado River in east Austin, with black land prairie soil.
-The Camp is located five miles downriver from Longhorn Dam, 3.5 miles downriver from the Montopolis Bridge, five miles upriver from the Hwy 973 take out, 17.5 miles upriver from Little Webberville Park and 22.5 miles from Big Webberville Park.
+Area Description: The River Camp has approximately 225 feet of river access for bank fishing, serves as a boat launch, and offers a day-use facility with an overnight campground.
+Amenities include two environmental toilets, several picnic tables, a large campfire ring, and eight primitive campsites.
+Set on the Colorado River in east Austin, the River Camp is located five miles downriver from the Longhorn Dam; 3.5 miles downriver from the Montopolis Bridge; five miles upriver from the Hwy 973 take out; 17.5 miles upriver from Little Webberville Park; and 22.5 miles from Big Webberville Park.
 It is 50 miles upriver from Bastrop and 284 miles from the Gulf of Mexico.

-Special Conditions on Public Use: Public access is available to the area between November 1, 2012 and August 31, 2016.
-Advance reservations must be secured through the Texas River School by calling (512) 289-0750.
-You must receive the two different gate codes to gain access.
+Special Conditions on Public Use: Advance reservations must be secured through Texas River School.
+Call (512) 289-0750 to receive the gate code to gain access.
 Hiking and camping is restricted to designated areas.

 Fishing Regulations: All species are currently managed under statewide regulations.

-Boat Rentals: Texas River School has a fleet of 20 canoes and ample lifejackets and paddles.
+Boat Rentals: Texas River School has a fleet of 50 boats and ample lifejackets and paddles.
 Options include shuttle (with a fee), individual boat rental, and guided tours.
 Please call for more information regarding all of these options.
-Mud Outdoor Center (MOC) also rents boats and are located approximately 4.5 miles upriver from the River Camp.

-Pack It In, Pack It Out: Texas River School strives to leave our environment cleaner and more natural than when we found it.
-The River Camp is a perfect example of that.
-Check out the history of the camp below.
-Therefore, we encourage and expect all visitors to do the same by taking any trash out of the campground and disposing of the trash properly.
+Pack It In, Pack It Out: Texas River School teaches students to leave the environment cleaner and more natural than when found and, as you can see from the history of the camp below, the River Camp is a perfect example of that.
+We encourage and expect all visitors to practice the No Trace concept by taking all trash out of the campground and disposing of it properly.
 Leave No Trace!

-Parking: With a preferred maximum of two vehicles per campsite and due to the Critical Water Quality Zone, vehicles must be parked on the outside of the gate that encloses the River Camp.
-There will be a sign designating parking spaces.
-If you must unload your vehicle, please do so promptly, without leaving the vehicle for more than 30 minutes.
+Parking: Due to the Critical Water Quality Zone, vehicles must be parked on the outside of the gate that encloses the River Camp.
+We ask that you have a maximum of two vehicles per campsite only.
+Look for the sign designating the parking spaces.
+If you must unload your vehicle, please do so promptly without leaving the vehicle for more than 30 minutes.
 This is only to unload boats and camping equipment.